spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/local-registry.md

 ---

 Palette Edge allows you to provision a local Harbor image registry as part of your Edge deployment.
-When your Edge cluster is created for the first time, all images downloaded from external registries are stored locally in the Harbor registry, including your provider images and all packs used by your cluster.
+When your Edge cluster is created for the first time, all images from add-on packs downloaded from external registries are stored locally in the Harbor registry.
 Subsequent image pulls from the cluster are made to the local Harbor registry.
 This allows your Edge cluster to reboot containers or add new nodes without being connected to the external network.

 If you specified the installation mode of the Edge Installer to be `airgap`, any images that were included in the Edge Installer ISO will also be loaded into the Harbor registry.
 For more information about building content bundles, refer